dpaniukov/dpaniukov.github.io/_posts/2016-07-03-three-level-analysis-with-fsl-and-ants-1.md

 title:  Three-level analysis with FSL and ANTs in Nipype.
 Part 1.
 date: 2016-07-03 13:10:00
 ---
-In a series of posts I plan to talk about how to run three-level analysis with FSL and ANTs.
-We will use [ANTs](https://github.com/stnava/ANTs) for registration, [FSL](www.fmrib.ox.ac.uk/fsl) for the analysis itself and [nipype](http://nipy.org/nipype/index.html) for putting everything together.
-I will be heavily utilizing a code from [nipype examples](http://nipy.org/nipype/documentation.html), changing it's when necessary.
+In a series of posts, I plan to talk about how to run the three-level analysis with FSL and ANTs.
+We will use [ANTs](https://github.com/stnava/ANTs) for registration, [FSL](https://www.fmrib.ox.ac.uk/fsl) for the analysis itself and [nipype](http://nipy.org/nipype/index.html) for putting everything together.
+I will be heavily utilizing a code from [nipype examples](https://nipype.readthedocs.io/en/latest/documentation.html), changing it's when necessary.
 Again, this is not an original work, it is rather putting everything together and modifying when it's appropriate.

-To illustrate the analysis, I will use a study (manuscript in preparation) on category learning.
+To illustrate the analysis, I will use our study ([Paniukov & Davis, Neuroimage, 2018](https://drive.google.com/open?id=1sTA59USXpDxfXnPAw6PDJNMM5eSbKwh2)) on category learning (the [code is available here](https://github.com/dpaniukov/RulesFPC)).
 It had two tasks in counterbalanced order (task 1 and task 2).
 Each task was scanned within four runs.
 In the code, I will put comments that explain what is going on and why I apply exceptions to some of my subjects or to the nipype original code.

 ## Registration with ANTs

-At this post we will be doing registration with ANTs.
+At this post, we will be doing registration with ANTs.
 The overall idea is to run the registration once and then run whatever number of analysis you want, applying this registration.

 ### Preparation and preprocessing